z-silver/z-silver/README.md

 ## Facts I consider relevant
 - I exist
 - I like reading, gaming, programming and music
-- Networking annoys me, but it's needed so this is my attempt
+- Marketing annoys me, but it's needed so this is my attempt
 - Immutability is a great idea

 ### Languages I use